hashim541/gsheetdb/README.md

 Once you have completed Step 1 and Step 2, you are ready to query and use the spreadsheet as a database.
 Below are the endpoints you need to know to interact with the spreadsheet:

+- **Live API**: You can access the live API at **https://gsheetdb.onrender.com**.
+This API allows you to perform CRUD operations on your Google Sheets data.
+- **Example Query findOne Endpoint**: To find a single data entry in the spreadsheet, you can use the findOne endpoint.
+The URL for querying findOne is **https://gsheetdb.onrender.com/query/findOne**.

 |   **ENDPOINT**    |           **DESCRIPTION**                                         |
 |-------------------|-------------------------------------------------------------------|